Kagimbz/Wikimedia-data-consumer/README.md

 # Wikimedia-data-consumer
-Real-Time Wikimedia Data Consumer with Apache Kafka and Spring Boot 3
+Real-Time Wikimedia Data Consumer Application with Apache Kafka and Spring Boot 3

 ## Description
 This repository hosts a microservices-based Java application developed with Spring Boot, designed to consume real-time data from Wikimedia using okhttp-eventsource and Apache Kafka.
 By leveraging Kafka's event streaming capabilities and Spring Boot's flexibility, the application enables seamless processing and persistence of Wikimedia data into a database.